 Owing to machine learning, the possible ways in which audio transcription can be used are constantly increasing.
 However, to optimize the use of this continuously growing essential service, it is crucial to understand what it precisely involves.
 There are various types of audio transcription services, each with advantages and limitations.
 The type of audio transcription you opt for can significantly impact your project.

 This article discusses the types of audio transcriptions presently available and which one is most suitable for your audio files.
-We discuss in-depth about all the primary services along with the best places to use each.
+We discuss in-depth all the primary services along with the best places to use each.

 Verbatim Transcription, also known as true verbatim or strict verbatim transcription, is one of the most detailed transcription types available.
 It captures the speaker’s words along with all filler words, pauses, and non-verbal communication included in the recording.
 As a result, verbatim transcripts are typically lengthy and extensively detailed.